-In Ambricourt, a young Priest (Claude Laydu) arrives to be the local parish priest.
+In Ambricourt, an idealistic young Priest (Claude Laydu) arrives to be the local parish priest.
+He attempts to live a Christ-like life, but his actions are misunderstood.
 The community of the small town does not accept him, and although having a serious disease in the stomach, the inexperienced and frail priest tries to help the dwellers, and has a situation with the wealthy family of the location.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 This story was very influential and moving in many ways, seeing the afflictions of the Priest and the way that he deals with the animosity of his town are truly interesting.
 It depicts, very well, the life of a young man (who appears very boyish throughout the entirety of the film) not just living as a Priest, but also living as a sort of outcast -- it shows very well what the inter-workings of this Priest's, this outcast's brain is like, and it shows the human emotionality very well.

 From the beginning to the end of the film I was fascinated with the main character, and his goals and his aims, his beliefs and his passionate inclination to helping others -- rarely do you see such great work done in putting the spotlight on the character.
 Bresson truly shows himself to be a master of character depiction.
 Anyone who has ever experienced awkward social circumstances or has ever felt alienated can immediately relate to the Father.